 And I back up what I am saying here with hard proof in my review of Home Job Placement.
 The FTC exposed this program as being a scam that runs into the $100’s of millions.
 Yes, hundreds of millions of dollars!
 And it’s the exact same program as Online Income, it’s just running under a different name and alias.

 This is a VERY elaborate and deceptive scam run by a team of con artists.
-Far stretch from the ‘#1 rated program online’ isn’t it?
-Yup!
+And a far cry from the ‘#1 rated program online’ if you ask me.

 It goes to show you can’t believe everything you see on a sales page.
 Or anywhere online for that matter.